-You can’t go out, but you can still explore.
+Even if we can't go out, we can still explore.
 These virtual tours allow you to experience some of the world's most fascinating sites, and learn from its greatest museums...

 With 2,300 rooms spread over 63,154 sq m, the 17th century Palace of Versailles has rightly been a World Heritage Site for more than 30 years.

 It's around half an hour away from Paris by car, but now, you can see the glittering royal home from the comfort of your living room.

 A partnership with Google means there are now a selection of virtual tours that allow you to see the paintings, engravings and sculptures up close - and learn about their significance.

 There are many virtual exhibitions to choose from.
 The Louis XIV/Nicolas Fouquet: A Certain History of Taste tour teaches you what these two powerful men had in common in their artistic choices, while the Louis XIV: The Construction of a Political Image tour focusses on the many portraits of the past King, explaining how he used art to maintain his influence.

 Explore exhibitions covering science, fashion, royalty and the history of the palace itself, too.

 Nature's own and most breathtaking art gallery is one that people often wait a lifetime to see.

 Specialist Aurora Photography company Lights Over Lapland have cleverly put together some of Europe’s best photographers and videographers to create a virtual experience of the magnificent Northern Lights Tour – all for free.
 There is also a live webcam.